• Enterprise IT/AV

 Recently, Streaming Media shared a detailed look into all the work that goes into capturing and producing a TEDx conference, with insights from an experienced TEDx video production firm on all the setup, the guidelines, and the production work involved in creating videos of influential presentations.

 TED Talks shine brightly in video because they’re able to take advantage of the simplicity of their format to help viewers really focus on what’s being said.
 Shifting between two camera angles is a subtle way to emphasize points and make transitions in thought visual.
-Quick switches to video or slides for support breaks up the monotony of a 20-minute talk, without devolving the presentation into either a television show or a slide deck narration.
+Quick switches to video or slides for support break up the monotony of a 20-minute talk without devolving the presentation into either a television show or a slide deck narration.

 The result is crisp and informative — the viewer is left with the feeling they’ve learned something important.